 Our approach to prevent sexual harassment

-- focusing on initiatives that increase female representation across our operations
+• initiatives that increase female participation across our operations

-- encouraging increased incident reporting and enhancing our approach to supporting impacted persons to thrive at BHP
+• encouraging increased incident reporting and enhancing our approach to supporting impacted persons so they can thrive at BHP

 Reports of sexual harassment

-There were 475 reports of sexual harassment in FY2023.
-We continue to take action to increase awareness and promote reporting, response and investigations in relation to these matters.
-Since October 2020, BHP managers and leaders have been required to enter any serious conduct issues raised directly with them, including sexual harassment, into EthicsPoint2 (anonymously if requested).
-As expected, with this focus on safe reporting and leadership reporting onus, the reported cases remain high.
-During the year, 44 per cent of sexual harassment reports received into EthicsPoint were logged by managers or leaders on behalf of their direct reports.
+There were 417 reports of sexual harassment in FY2024.
+These behaviours are unacceptable and we are working to eliminate them at BHP by increasing awareness and promote reporting, response and investigations in relation to these matters.
+Since October 2020, BHP managers and leaders have been required to enter any misconduct concerns raised directly with them into BHP’s misconduct reporting channels1 (with impacted person remaining anonymous if requested).
+In FY2024, 42 per cent of sexual harassment reports received into BHP’s misconduct reporting channels were logged by managers or leaders on behalf of their direct reports.

-During FY2023, across BHP’s global operations and offices, 167 investigated cases of sexual harassment conduct were established as having occurred.3
+During FY2024, across BHP’s global operations (including off site) and offices, 100 investigated cases of sexual harassment2 conduct were established as having occurred through an investigation.3

 Leadership